francisquinn/TacTalk/README.md

 The mobile application is located in the [main](https://github.com/francisquinn/TacTalk/tree/main) branch.
 TacTalk is built using Kotlin in Android.
 In order to run the application it is required to use Android Studio.

+## T-CA1 mobile_app branch
+The [mobile_app](https://github.com/francisquinn/TacTalk/tree/mobile_app) branch is used to push features before they are tested and pushed into the main branch.
+In this repository we have some features within this branch that need to fixed and tested before push them to the main branch.

 ## TacTalk Server
 The TacTalk server source code is located on the [server](https://github.com/francisquinn/TacTalk/tree/server) branch The link to the server endpoint: [TacTalk Server Link](https://tactalk-rojak.herokuapp.com/)